 In conjunction with onsite classes, there are countless opportunities to learn online, within the comfort of home.
 And in many instances, classes online are available free of charge, or at a decreased rate for older adults who aren’t seeking to earn academic credits.
 Older adults can choose from various topics of interest, and work at their own pace and in accordance with their particular schedule.
 AARP offers a listing of the top e-learning websites for seniors here, ranging from cooking tips to learning new languages, computer programming, musical skills, and more.

-Inspired Home Care, the in home care Naperville experts, is devoted to ensuring seniors enhance quality of life every day, and we love providing the help needed to motivate lifelong learning.
+Inspired Home Care, the experts in home care services in Gold Coast and surrounding areas, is devoted to ensuring seniors enhance quality of life every day, and we love providing the help needed to motivate lifelong learning.
 Our highly-trained caregivers are able to help research courses of interest, set up online programs, provide transportation and accompaniment to onsite classes, and even take care of housework, meals, and laundry to enable seniors to concentrate on their newfound passion!

-Reach out to us any time at 847-787-7572 to learn more about our services in home care in Naperville, and help a senior in your life take the first step towards a richer and healthier lifestyle.
+Reach out to us any time at 847-787-7572 to learn more about our services in home care services in Gold Coast and nearby areas, and help a senior in your life take the first step towards a richer and healthier lifestyle.